5803emma/sports-photographer-project/README.md

 ### Thanks
 Thanks to Ignatious Mentor for the idea to use FancyBox for the responsive gallery.
 Thanks to Anna_lead  for the excellent example of a FancyBox gallery as seen in her [portrait artist website](https://ajgreaves.github.io/portrait-artist/gallery.html) which she kindly linked on Slack for those of us who were struggling!

+Thanks to everyone on Slack for their ideas and comments and suggestions.

 ### Content